Service Dogs For PTSD and other Mental Health issues

 Costs

-K4PSD’s Trained Service Dogs are valued at $20,000 to $25,000.
+K4Paws Service Dogs are valued at $20,000 to $25,000.
+However, each dog is provided at no cost to approved individuals.
 We expect them to have an eight to ten year working life.
-However, each dog is provided free of charge to approved individuals.

-Our clients are expected to assist in our fundraising efforts.
+Our clients are asked to assist in our fundraising efforts.
 Their targets are at least $20,000, however the amount raised is not tied to when they will receive their service dog.
-Many of them participate by asking for donations from friends and family, by organizing their own fundraisers and also by helping promote many K4PSD organized community fundraisers.
-Individuals or families who do not show significant effort may risk losing their acceptance status.
+Many of them participate by asking for donations from friends and family, by organizing their own fundraisers, and also by helping promote K4Paws organized community fundraisers.

-The actual direct cost of the trained service dog to the individual is an application fee of $75, an equipment fee of approximately $100 at placement, and the cost of travel to training sessions in the Kingston area.
+The actual direct cost of the trained service dog to the individual is an application fee of $75, an equipment fee of approximately $100 at placement, and the cost of travel to training sessions in the Kingston or Ottawa areas.
 All food and veterinary costs are borne by the recipient once the dog has been placed with the individual.

 Wait Times

-K4PSD has been steadily increasing the number of puppies in the program to keep up with demand.
+K4Paws has been steadily increasing the number of puppies in the program to keep up with demand.
 Our target it to continuously have 15-20 dogs in training across all of our programs.
-Currently, our wait time to be matched with a PTSD/Mental Heath dog is about 18 to 24 months from the time of approval.
+Currently, our wait time to be matched with a PTSD/Mental Heath Service Dog is about 18 to 24 months from the time of approval.

 The timing of a trained service dog placement is determined by chronological position on the waiting list and the availability of the right dog for the person’s needs and situation, and is in no way tied to fundraising efforts.